aleksijohansson/home/windows/README.md

 - Wox https://github.com/Wox-launcher/Wox
   - Installation includes Everything and Python 3.6 for Windows

+Uninstall unneeded stuff:
+- OneDrive
+  - This can be tricky so uninstall via the official method and clean up the remnants https://techjourney.net/disable-or-uninstall-onedrive-completely-in-windows-10/

 ### <a name="git"></a>Git

 ![Git Install Options 1](git_1.png "Git Install Options 1")